 CMI is happy to announce that Radina Trengereid has accepted the position as assistant director at CMI.
 She will start working at CMI 2 May 2007.

 When and how do local peace processes and agreements address conflict?
 What are the opportunities and challenges for women and gender-equality advocates ...

 local peace processes, local peace agreements, clustered processes, process design, inclusion, gender, Kenya, Somalia, Yemen, Libya

 Brazil has emerged as the BASIC-group member willing to move furthest towards binding emission cuts.
 Will Brazil be able to maintain this position?

 Lost in Translation.
 Understanding the Nuba as a Movement Between Epistemic Territories – between difference and sameness, between contingency and continuity

 Sudan Working Paper | Mar 2015

 The paper is a broad discussion focusing on the Nuba people of the Sudan.
 The starting point for the reflections is the issue of “translation” ...

-Outlining historical and contemporary processes of political and economic change in Mozambique’s capital city Maputo, and juxtaposing these with ...
+Outlining historical and contemporary processes of political and economic change in Mozambique’s capital city Maputo, and juxtaposing these with an ethnography ...